samverrall/rover-test/README.md

 ## Packages

--   `cooordinates` Handles coordinate movements on vehicles, and supplies an interface + mocks.
+- `cooordinates` Handles coordinate movements on vehicles, and supplies an interface + mock implementation.
-- `direction` Handles rotating the vehicle.
+- `direction` Handles rotating the vehicle by tracking its current direction and deciding its Left() and Right() movements, for example if the current direction is North we know that the Right() function and Left() function calls would return West and East.
+Likewise if it was South it's Left() and Right() would return East and West.
-- `parser` Handles string input for vehicle instructions and plateau size.
-It also directly calls the vehicle nagivation function to execute the instructions.
+- `parser` Handles string input for vehicle instructions and plateau size and vaidates the input.
+Incorrect inputs will return an error, valid input will be executed using the vehicle nagivation function.
-- `vehicle` supplies an interface with the required implementation for a vehicle. `vehicle/rover` satisfies this interface.
+- `vehicle` defines an interface with the required implementation for a vehicle. `vehicle/rover` satisfies this interface.
-- `plateau` initialises a new mars rover grid with the supplied grid width and grid height from the string instructions.
+- `plateau` Initialises a new mars rover grid with the supplied grid width and grid height from the string instructions.

+## Improvements / Refactoring that I'd Implement

+- Review the data structure of the parsed instructions.

 ## Example input